Is The Texas Tuition Promise Fund for You?

 - Request a refund and withdraw the Refund Value of unused Tuition Units that have met the three-year holding period requirement or the Reduced Refund Value for units held less than three years.
 The earnings portion of a Refund, if any, is subject to the actuarial soundness of the Plan and is subject to federal income taxes plus a 10% federal tax as well as any state or local taxes that may appy.
 Refund Value does not include any state-provided or procured matching contributions or earnings thereon.

-If your Beneficiary attends a Texas private school, career school, or out-of-state school where tuition and fees are not locked in, you can apply the Transfer Value towards the cost of tuition and required fees.
+If your Beneficiary attends a Texas private school, career school, out-of-state school, medical or dental school, health science center or other health-related institution where tuition and fees are not locked in, you can apply the Transfer Value towards the cost of tuition and required fees.

 If tuition inflation continues, the earlier you start, the less expensive it will be to purchase a Plan and lock in tuition and required fees at today’s prices at Texas public colleges and universities.